 Birth Guru Jenny Blyth and I at her "Amazing Space" workshop.

 Hi, I'm Sam.
-I'm a Hypnobirthing Australia practitioner, Registered Nurse, Doterra wellness advocate, wife and mother of two.
+I'm a Hypnobirthing Australia practitioner, Clinical Nurse, wife and mother of two.
 I'm passionate about all things to do with birth and have a strong interest in perinatal mental health and birth trauma.
 I would love to support you on your journey towards a positive birth!